it-beard/evo-bot-go/README.md

 For more details on bot usage, use the `/help` command in the bot chat.

+## 🔑 Required Bot Permissions

+For the bot to function properly, it must have the following admin permissions in the Telegram supergroup:

+- 📌 **Pin messages**: Required for pinning event announcements and important information
+- 🗑️ **Delete messages**: Required for clearing service messages and moderating threads

+To assign these permissions, add the bot as an administrator in your group and enable these specific rights.

 ## 💾 Database

 The bot uses PostgreSQL with automatically initialized tables: